TensorWrench/lager_extras/README.md

 lager\_gelf\_formatter
 ====================

 Creates a json record of the log message, including all metadata, suitable for sending to graylog2.
+Warning:  strings will be turned into arrays of integers while binaries are mapped to JSON strings.
+The formatter tries to take an educated guess on metadata, but host and facility should be binaries in the configuration.

 Config
 ------